ghadeerAbdulmajeed/2022-GP1-Group9/README.md

  4. Download Flutter SDK from https://docs.flutter.dev/get-started/install

 ## Start Running the code :
-1. import the code in VS/Android studio.
+1. Import the code in VS/Android studio.
 2. Run the emulator.
 3. Run the code.
 4. Sign up to the application or log in using the provided credentials.